Syrian refugees top 200,000 as exodus grows: U.N. agency

 Turkey is expected to raise the issue of a “safe zone” at a Security Council meeting on August 30, also to be addressed by U.N. refugee chief Antonio Guterres, Edwards said.

-Divisions in the U.N.
-Security Council pose a major obstacle to the creation of any such U.N. safe haven, which would need robust military protection unless Damascus gave its consent.

-Turkish authorities have told the agency they are building seven new camps in addition to the existing nine, which will bring the country’s camp capacity to 130,000, Edwards said.
+Turkish authorities have told the agency they are building seven new camps in addition to the existing nine, which will bring the country’s camp capacity to 130,000, he said.

 “In Jordan, a record 2,200 people crossed the border overnight and were received at Za‘atri camp in the north,” Edwards told a news briefing.